 - Don’t offer to exchange links or anything SEO-related.

 - If you are looking to run a promotional piece where you have total control over what is written, you may be looking for a sponsored post and should contact our business team.

 - If you don’t hear back from us within a week, it’s fine to follow up.
 Sometimes we get swamped and emails get missed.

-- If you don’t hear back after a follow-up and you didn’t commit any of the “don’ts” above, make sure that it’s clear that you’re in the Philly region, and that your pitch is relevant to technology, small business/startups, nonprofit, STEM, education, economic development or access.
+- If you don’t hear back after a follow-up and you didn’t commit any of the “don’ts” above, make sure that it’s clear that you’re in Delaware, and that your pitch is relevant to technology, small business/startups, nonprofit, STEM, education, economic development or access.
 We occasionally do arts stories, but only if there is a technology, entrepreneurship or community/access angle.